mbart13/audiophile-ecommerce-website/README.md

 Users should be able to:

-- View the optimal layout for the app depending on their device's screen size
+- View the optimal layout for the app depending on their device's screen size :heavy_check_mark:
-- See hover states for all interactive elements on the page
+- See hover states for all interactive elements on the page :heavy_check_mark:
-- Add/Remove products from the cart
+- Add/Remove products from the cart :heavy_check_mark:
-- Edit product quantities in the cart
+- Edit product quantities in the cart :heavy_check_mark:
-- Fill in all fields in the checkout
+- Fill in all fields in the checkout :heavy_check_mark:
-- Receive form validations if fields are missed or incorrect during checkout
+- Receive form validations if fields are missed or incorrect during checkout :heavy_check_mark:
-- See correct checkout totals depending on the products in the cart
+- See correct checkout totals depending on the products in the cart :heavy_check_mark:
-  - Shipping always adds $50 to the order
+  - Shipping always adds $50 to the order :heavy_check_mark:
-  - VAT is calculated as 20% of the product total, excluding shipping
+  - VAT is calculated as 20% of the product total, excluding shipping :heavy_check_mark:
-- See an order confirmation modal after checking out with an order summary
+- See an order confirmation modal after checking out with an order summary :heavy_check_mark:
-- **Bonus**: Keep track of what's in the cart, even after refreshing the browser (`localStorage` could be used for this if you're not building out a full-stack app)
+- **Bonus**: Keep track of what's in the cart, even after refreshing the browser (`localStorage` could be used for this if you're not building out a full-stack app) :heavy_check_mark:

 ### Screenshot